 You can choose to see only a subset of data in a table by filtering for certain values in a column.
 Open the column menu from any column’s header, and click “Filter Data”.
 You’ll see a dialog listing the values in the column:

-Uncheck the values you don’t want to see, or click “Select none” and then check only the values you do want to see.
-The magnifying glass icon in the corner of the dialog lets you find values of interest if the list is long.
+Uncheck the values you don’t want to see, or click “None” and then check only the values you do want to see.
+The search bar at the top of the dialog lets you find values of interest if the list is long.